 These examples also beg the question of whether federalism is really outcome based, to which the answer is also “no.” Yet if we are to believe advocates who attack recent judicial nominees based upon federalism, any judge who strikes down the partial-birth-abortion case must favor expansive abortion rights, and Judge Reinhardt must favor possession of child pornography.
 Just as it is unfair to call Judge Reinhardt “anti-children” or “pro-kiddie porn,” it also is unjustified to cast aspersions on Bush’s judicial nominees based upon the outcomes of their cases.
 Indeed, such accusations seem particularly unfounded against nominees like Jeffrey Sutton, who acted not as a judge but merely as an attorney for his clients in federalism cases.

 Those who oppose President Bush’s judicial nominees have done their best to equate federalism with an anti-minority view, but that just isn’t so.
 Federalism is nothing more than a neutral series of constitutional rules.
 As Judge Reinhardt ably demonstrated, judges on the left can and should apply this just as judges on the right.

-–Mr. Alt is a fellow at the John M. Ashbrook Center for Public Affairs at Ashland University.
-A contributor to National Review Online, he wrote the Florida Legal Watch column in 2000.
+— Robert Alt, a frequent NRO contributor, is a fellow in constitutional studies and jurisprudence at the John M. Ashbrook Center for Public Affairs at Ashland University.